 - The party to whom the interrogatories are directed will answer or object to each interrogatory within the space so provided or use additional pages if necessary, will serve the copy containing the original or e-filed verification upon the party propounding the interrogatories, and will serve copies thereof on opposing counsel.

 - Requests for admissions made pursuant to Tenn.
 R. Civ.
 P. 36 will be arranged so that after each separate request, a blank space will be provided reasonably calculated to enable the responding party to have the response typed in.

-- If a response is necessary, the party to whom the requests are directed will respond in the space provided, serve a copy containing the original signature upon the requesting party, and serve copies thereof on opposing counsel.
+- If a response is necessary, the party to whom the requests are directed will respond in the space provided, serve a copy containing the original or electronic signature upon the requesting party, and serve copies thereof on opposing counsel.

 - 22.06 - Disclosure of Audio/Visual Recording

 This is addressed by Local Rule 29.02.